 - Start by using a mousse and heat protectant before you blow dry, in order to give the hair more hold.
 Pick a professional tool like the Beachwaver that has a digital temperature setting that can be adjusted to fit your hair type.

 - You also can switch to a smaller barrel size if your curls tend to fall.
-For example, if you are using a 1 inch barrel and your curls are falling, then try using the Beachwaver S.75, instead.
+For example, if you are using a 1-inch barrel and your curls are falling, then try using a 3/4-inch barrel.

 - Curling smaller sections of hair will also give you tighter curls and more hold.

 - After you curl, allow to cool and spray the hair with a flexible hairspray to set the curl.
-For a relaxed look, spray a flexible hair spray on the On Set Styling Brush and brush through the curls.
+For a relaxed look, spray a flexible hair spray on your brush of choice and brush through the curls.
 For a more natural, beachy curl, run your fingers through the curls to break them up.

 - When curling the hair, it’s also important to choose the proper tool and tool size.